rixx/books.rixx.de/src/reviews/carolyn-elliott/existential-kink.md

 Brown](https://books.rixx.de/reviews/2019/daring-greatly-how-the-courage-to-be-vulnerable-transforms-the-way-we-live-love-parent-and-lead),
-and possibly explains the self-determination parts of [Courage to be Disliked](https://books.rixx.de/reviews/2020/the-courage-to-be-disliked) better than that book did, and then, gleefully, suggests that maybe you should lean the fuck in.
+and possibly explains the self-determination parts of [Courage to be Disliked](https://books.rixx.de/reviews/2020/the-courage-to-be-disliked) better than that book did, and then, gleefully, suggests that you should lean the fuck in.

 This is what is good about the book: It makes its point very clearly, repeatedly, and in a way that will allow you to apply it confidently.
 It includes a variety of strategies and methods of applying it.
 And, most notably, it includes a